Remembering Lera

-I like to celebrate our “rainbow” budgies on what would have been their hatchdays.
+I like to remember our “rainbow” budgies on their hatchdays.
 Today would have been Lera’s.
-This year I decided to make videos to look back on our happy memories.

-Gordie the Gold Star Budgie: Gordie was an older budgie.
+Gordie was an older budgie.
 We never really knew how old he was.
 We were his third (possibly fourth) home.
 His last owner estimated him at five, but he could have been (and we suspect he was) much older.
 When we picked up Gordie, he only had one toy in his cage – a yellow mirror.

 During Gordie’s quarantine, he just sat on his perch looking at himself in his mirror.
 He didn’t play with his new toys, move around much or call out to the other budgies.
 He wasn’t finger tame (but would sit on our shoulders).
 His previous owner told us that the family who gave her Gordie thought he was “boring”.

 Gordie became a different bird once his quarantine was up and he moved in with the flock.
 He bonded quickly with his lookalike Ozzie.
 We think Ozzie was “the bird in the mirror” finally coming out to play.
 With patience, Gordie started stepping up.
 He expressed interest in what the other budgies were doing, playing with toys and nibbling on veggies and millet.
 Gordie became interested in us as well.
 If we stood by the cage, he would make his way right up to the bars to see us.
 He was the only budgie who did this.
 I think he liked kissy noises and being told what a good budgie he was.
-And he was a such a good little budgie.
+And he was such a good little budgie.

 When Gordie’s flight feathers started coming in he began to make the voyage from the cage to the little play gym on top of the bookcase.
 He really enjoyed being up high and would happily sit on his “gym” chirping to himself or the other birds.
 It took a lot of effort for Gordie to fly about.
 It could have been his age or perhaps he never had the chance to fly before.
 One of his wings was a little crooked – maybe that made it more difficult to fly.
-In any case, sometimes I would give him a little ride on his play gym back to the cage.
+Sometimes I would give him a little ride on his play gym back to the cage.
 Gordie also “hobbled” when he walked up and down on the perches.
 He was a little slower than the other budgies, but did his best to keep up with his friends.

 We were thrilled when Gordie bonded with Lera.
 They were an adorable pair, constantly grooming each other.
 When Lera was ill, Gordie was so sweet and attentive, feeding her and cuddling with her on the bottom of the cage.
 I think he was key factor in her amazing recovery.
 This is what earned him the title of “Gold Star Budgie.”